Readability Equals Translatability

 In some cases Joyce worked his magic with ordinary words, as in this passage that relies on alliteration: They lived and laughed and loved and left.
 In other cases, he played at the blurry edges of languages and ideas: Northmen’s thing made southfolk’s place but howmulty plurators made eachone in per-son?
 Latin me that, my trinity scholard, out of eure sanscreed into oure eryan!
 Hircus Civis Eblanensis!
 He had buckgoat paps on him, soft ones for orphans.
 Ho, Lord!
 Twins of his bosom.

-It’s much easier to translate the Russian writer Tolstoy.
-He’s considered a good stylist who uses language skillfully, but his stories and novels survive translation well and hold onto much of their power.
+It’s easier to translate the Russian writer Tolstoy.
+He’s considered a good stylist who uses language skillfully, but there are good English translations of his Russian stories and novels that keep much of their original power.
 How does this work?

 The opening line of Tolstoy’s novel Anna Karenina is considered one of the best opening lines in all of world literature.
 It’s consistently translated to English in more-or-less these exact words: “All happy families are alike; each unhappy family is unhappy in its own way.”
 The meaning is very rich, but it’s constructed with common words that a first-year language student could read.
 The parallel grammatical construction helps convey the meaning, but the sentence doesn’t depend on that construction, or a particular sound or association, to be meaningful.